aLadNamedPat/Car-Parking-RL-Game/README.md

 # Car-Parking-RL-Game
 Parking Pygame environment converted into gym environment for reinforcement learning training!

-RL algorithm has not been implemented as of yet - agent takes random actions so far.
+RL algorithm has not been implemented as of yet - agent takes random actions.
 Reward function is also not well developed so far, needs restructuring for more suitable descent.